platformsh/platformsh-docs/src/gettingstarted/own-code/step-5.md

+# platform.sh academy

 # Import your own code

 ## Configuring projects

 In the previous step, you created a new project on Platform.sh using the CLI.
-Now, there are a few configuration steps that will help Platform.sh know what to do with your application during builds and deployments.
+Now, there are a few configuration steps left that will help Platform.sh know what to do with your application during builds and deployments.

 1. **Consult a template alongside this guide**

+    The first step is to see how other applications are configured to run on Platform.sh by consulting some maintained template projects.
+A lot

     As you modify your configuration files, example files will be provided that will give you a good impression of how to configure simple projects on Platform.sh in the language of your choice.